Arbequina

 Arbequina is a cultivar of olives.
 The fruit is highly aromatic, small, symmetrical and dark brown, with a rounded apex and a broad peduncular cavity.
-In Europe, it is mostly grown in Catalonia, Spain, but it is also grown in Aragon and Andalusia, as well as California, Argentina, Chile, Australia and Azerbaijan.
+In Europe, it is mostly grown in Catalonia, Spain, but is also grown in Aragon and Andalusia, as well as California, Argentina, Chile, Australia and Azerbaijan.
 It has recently become one of the dominant olive cultivars in the world, largely under highly intensive, "super high-density" plantation.

 Etymology

-The name comes from the village of Arbeca in the comarca of the Les Garrigues, where it was first introduced to Europe from the Ottoman Empire in the 17th century by the Duke of Medinaceli, and it has become one of the most widely planted cultivars in the world.
+The name comes from the village of Arbeca in the Catalan comarca of Les Garrigues.
+It is said to have been introduced there from Palestine in the 18th century by the Duke of Medinaceli, though this might be just a legend.
+The Arbequina olives that are now grown in Israel were [re-]introduced from Spain.